You must have either

 Follow the standard instructions (see the Tutorial for details).

 tar file, in the

 The output of the configure script should indicate that the system believes itself to be on a Unix system.

 to prevent the appearance of “gibberish” in the standard “MS-DOS”

 If you are running within

-emacs or some other setting where UTF-8 characters will work, you can set this trace variable to
+emacs or some other setting where UTF-8 characters will work, this trace variable should be set to

 set_trace "PP.avoid_unicode" 0;